Aaryan015/Stock-analysis/README.md

-## The main 3 modules of this repository: 👜
+## The 3 main components of this repository: 👜

 ### 1. Stock Data Analysis 📈
 - Using Python, fetched historical stock data for any 5 stocks from the Nifty 50 index using the `yfinance` library.
 Uses a time range of the last 6 months.